Skip to main content

 Ryan P. Simonton is a member of Kay Casto & Chaney PLLC and practices in the firm’s Morgantown office.
 Mr. Simonton serves as City Attorney for The City of Morgantown and the Town of Granville, as well as representing clients in matters involving municipal law, regulatory law, government relations, commercial law, and employment law.
 He has represented local government clients in state and federal trial and appellate courts in matters involving challenges to zoning laws and decisions, challenges to health and safety regulations enacted during the COVID-19 pandemic, and other matters.
 Mr. Simonton graduated from West Virginia University College of Law in 2009, where he was a member of the Order of the Coif and the West Virginia Law Review.
 He is a member of the West Virginia Municipal Attorneys Association and the West Virginia State Chair for the International Municipal Lawyers Association.

-Shae Straight
+Shae Strait

 Shae Strait is the Director of Planning and Development for Fairmont.
 He obtained a Master of Architecture degree from Fairmont State University focused on Appalachian small town revitalization and urban planning.
 He has over a decade of experience in architecture, civil engineering, and planning particularly around adaptive reuse and plan implementation.